tecnickcom/farmhash64/python/README.md

 FarmHash is a family of hash functions.

-This is a C99 translation of the Fingerprint64 (farmhashna::Hash64) code from Google's FarmHash (https://github.com/google/farmhash).
+This is a C port of the Fingerprint64 (farmhashna::Hash64) code from Google's FarmHash (https://github.com/google/farmhash).

 FarmHash64 provides a portable 64-bit hash function for strings (byte array).